NaderBhrr/bookmind/README.md

 ## Development server

 Run `nx serve my-app` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+Refer to the troubleshooting documents in order to create the ngrok proxy for the webhook functionality of the application.

 ## Build